FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `void cep_proxy_release_snapshot(cepProxy* proxy)` tells the adapter it can drop any staged snapshot buffers once you finished emitting them.
 - `const cepProxyOps* cep_proxy_ops(const cepProxy* proxy)` gives you the vtable bound to a proxy so diagnostics can confirm which adapter is attached.
 - `void cep_link_initialize(cepCell* link, const cepCell* target)` initialises a link cell in place, preserving backlink bookkeeping, and is the easiest path to turn freshly cloned proxies into references without re-running the high-level builders.
+- `cepStreamBinding cep_stream_binding_prepare(const cepData* data)` is a convenience wrapper that normalises HANDLE/STREAM payloads into a `(binding, resource)` pair.
+Use it whenever you need to call the adapter vtable; it hides the retain/release checks and guarantees that `library->ops` exists before you dereference function pointers.

 ---